 The Samsung Galaxy Buds FE Truly Wireless are budget-friendly noise cancelling (ANC) earbuds.
 They're more affordable than the Samsung Galaxy Buds2 Truly Wireless but have fewer features than other models in the lineup, so you won't find head-tracking features or multi-device pairing.
-Still, you can expect Samsung's hallmarks, like a neutral sound profile, solid noise cancelling, and Samsung-specific features like manufacturer-dependent codec support for streaming higher-quality audio.
+Still, you can expect Samsung's hallmarks, like solid noise cancelling, and Samsung-specific features like manufacturer-dependent codec support for streaming higher-quality audio.

-The Samsung Galaxy Buds FE are good for neutral sound.
-Out of the box, they have a pretty neutral sound profile.
-They have a touch of extra bass to add thump and rumble to audio, but vocals and instruments still sound clear, natural, and accurate.
-There's a small amount of treble roll-off, which hurts the detail in vocals and instruments as well as dulls sibilants like cymbals.
+The Samsung Galaxy Buds FE are alright for neutral sound.
+Out of the box, they have a pretty bass-heavy sound profile.
+The extra bass adds thump and rumble to audio, but vocals and instruments still sound clear, natural, and accurate.
+There's a small amount of treble roll-off, which hurts the detail in vocals and instruments and dulls sibilants like cymbals.
 On the upside, you can use their companion app's EQ presets for more control over their sound.

 The Samsung Galaxy Buds FE are great for commuting and travel.
 These comfortable buds have noise cancelling and are well-suited for cutting down passenger chatter, the high-pitched hums of fans, and deeper-pitched noises like engines.
 With their ANC on, they last over six hours continuously, so if you need to top them up, their carrying case holds an extra 3.5 charges.
 They're also well-built and lightweight, making them easy to take with you on the go.